 The State Planning Board Library is one of the best Libraries managed by any Government institutions in the State.
 It is in the category of special library with large number of titles in the areas such as economic development, planning, finance, management, Gender studies, Industry, Indian Economics, national /world development reports, World Bank reports etc. Plan Working Group reports, Evaluation Studies, Expert Committee Reports etc., published by Planning are also available.
 There are a total collection of more than 20,000 books.

 IT Wing in the State Planning Board was formed in 1999 vide GO (Rt) No.113/99/Plg dt.04.03.99, with the objective to enhance the modernization of State Planning Board and to induce Information Technology.
 As per the GO (Rt) No.113/99/Plg dt.04.03.99, the posts of Consultant, System Analyst, Programmer, LD Clerk and Attender were sanctioned.
-The Chief of Industry Division is presently in charge of IT Wing with the support of Programmer, Technical Consultant and an IT Nodal Officer.
+The Chief of Plan Co-ordination Division is presently in charge of IT Wing with the support of Programmer, Technical Consultant and an IT Nodal Officer.

 Project Financing Cell